schencoding/peahash/README.md

 ## Prerequisite

-1. Hardware: Intel Optane Memory
+1. Hardware:
+- With Intel Optane Memory, you can reproduce all the results.
+- With AVX512, you can use some optimizations in Pea Hash.

 2. install cmake,  g++